SteliosPerdikarisHub/Stock-Return-Calculator/README.md

 - Automatically retrieve stock market data using a financial data library such as yfinance
 - Display stock data and calculated returns in a table
 - Allow users to select a custom time period

+## Limitations

+- Stock prices must be entered manually.
+- The program does not retrieve real-time market data.
+- No transaction fees or taxes are included.